 The controlled observation is carried out in a closed space.
 It is the researcher who has the authority to decide the place and the time where and when the observation will take place.
 He also decides who the participants will be and in what circumstances will he use the standardized process.

-The collected data is often turned into statistics.
+The collected data from observational research methods is often turned into statistics for laboratory research.
 In a controlled observation method, the participants are informed by the researcher about the aim of the research.
 This makes them aware of being observed.
 The researcher avoids direct contact during the observation method and generally uses a two-way mirror to observe and record details.

 Advantages of controlled observation method